glome/glome-wp/readme.txt

 We also take advantage of modern browsers that can work with cameras directly (via WebRTC).

 == Changelog ==
+= 1.9 =
+* Workarounds for array declaration to work with older PHP versions.

 = 1.8 =
 * Include paths clashed with some themes.